Christopher Gibbons: Early life

 Christopher Gibbons was born to Orlando and Elizabeth in Westminster where he was baptized on 22 August 1615 at St Margaret's.
 While his exact day of birth is unknown, although it was likely only a few days before his baptism as early baptisms were common practice.
 He was probably named after Orlando's friend and patron Sir Christopher Hatton, although it may have been after Elizabeth's brother, Christopher Edmondes.
 Gibbons was the 2nd son, but eldest surviving, of Orlando and Elizabeth.
 Most information on the first 10 years of Gibbons' life is speculative.
 A 1663 letter from King Charles II suggests that Gibbons sang in the Chapel Royal under the direction of Nathaniel Giles.
 Gibbons likely studied music with his father and like encouraged to follow musical tradition of the family, resulting in him being Orlando Gibbons' only child to have a musical career.
-4 months after Charles I ascended to the throne in 1625 Orlando would die on 5 June 1625, leaving Elizabeth, 10 year old Christopher and Orlando's other children to go live with their uncle Edward in Exeter.
+4 months after Charles I ascended to the throne in 1625 Orlando would die on 5 June 1625, leaving Elizabeth, 10 year old Christopher and Orlando's other children to go and live with their uncle Edward in Exeter.